scaleway/prometheus-scw-sd/README.md

 ## Labels

-prometheus-scw-sd scrape Scaleway servers tags as labels, as comma separated list of strings.
+Prometheus SCW Service Discovery scrapes Scaleway servers tags as labels, as comma separated list of strings.
 This allows you to use regex substitution for relabelling.
 We surround the separated list with the separator as well.
 This way regular expressions in relabeling rules don't have to consider tag positions.